You are here

 What additional opportunities are available to me?

 Federal customers whose utilities have area-wide supply contracts through GSA (e.g., PGW, PECO, PPL, and First Energy) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA's Energy Center of Expertise Library Page.
+Information is available in GSA's Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.